pw-64/TabCollector/README.md

 # TabCollector
 A browser extension that collects a list of open tabs, then closes them to save resources.
-Click [here](https://github.com/pw-64/TabCollector#screenshots) for some usage screenshots.

 ## Example Use Cases
 - Online Shopping - Collect a list of products for later review